Meet Our Veterinarians

 Dr. Kathryn Livesey

 Dr. Kathryn Livesey started riding at a young age, initially with Pony Club and then progressed to riding on the university equestrian team.
 Dr. Livesey completed her bachelor’s degree at UW-Madison in Biology and French.
 She then attended the UW School of Veterinary Medicine and went on to do an internship at the Mid-Atlantic Equine Medical Center in New Jersey.
 Following her internship, Dr. Livesey worked at an equine practice in central Wisconsin.
 She lives in Lodi with her husband, Scott, and their two Australian Shepherds, Jessie and Tui.
 When Dr. Livesey isn’t working she enjoys riding her thoroughbred gelding, Martini, traveling, and hiking with the dogs.

 Dr. Corinne McKittrick

 Dr. Corinne McKittrick moved to Mindoro, WI from Seattle, Washington area when she was 16.
 She grew up training horses and barrel racing, competing in Wisconsin Rodeo through high school and into her undergraduate years at the University of Wisconsin-Madison.
 She received her Animal Science degree from UW-Madison and went on to graduate from the UW-Madison School of Veterinary Medicine in 2010.
 Following graduation, she completed an equine surgery and medicine internship at Vermont Large Animal Clinic-Equine Hospital in Milton, Vermont.
 In her off hours, Dr. McKittrick enjoys spending time with her favorite quarter horse Supar, reading fantasy novels, and playing competitive Ultimate Frisbee.
-Dr. McKittrick, her husband, Tristan, and their daughter live in Madison and share their home with one dog, Oslo.
+Dr. McKittrick, her husband, Tristan, and their daughter live in Madison and share their home with their dog, Oslo, and cat, Sven.